awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 You can invoke an AWS Lambda function from an Amazon Aurora with MySQL compatibility DB cluster with a native function or a stored procedure\.
 Before invoking a Lambda function from an Aurora MySQL, the Aurora DB cluster must have access to Lambda\.

+ Starting with Aurora MySQL version 1\.16, using a stored procedure is deprecated\.
+For Aurora MySQL 5\.6\-compatible clusters using Aurora MySQL version 1\.16 and later, we strongly recommend using an Aurora MySQL native function\.

+For Aurora MySQL 5\.7\-compatible clusters, currently only the stored procedure technique is available\.

 **Topics**
 + [Giving Aurora Access to Lambda](#AuroraMySQL.Integrating.LambdaAccess)
 + [Invoking a Lambda Function with an Aurora MySQL Native Function](#AuroraMySQL.Integrating.NativeLambda)
 + [Invoking a Lambda Function with an Aurora MySQL Stored Procedure](#AuroraMySQL.Integrating.ProcLambda)

-For Aurora MySQL version 1\.16 and later, we recommend using an Aurora MySQL native function\.
-Starting with Aurora MySQL version 1\.16, using a stored procedure is deprecated\.

 ## Giving Aurora Access to Lambda<a name="AuroraMySQL.Integrating.LambdaAccess"></a>